ALTIBASE/Documents/Manuals/Altibase_7.2/eng/iSQL User's Manual.md

 #### History Logging

-It saves the commands executed interactively in isql to a file when you exit the program.
+It saves the commands executed in iSQL to a file when you exit iSQL.
 Enabling this function loads previous commands stored in the file when iSQL is restarted.
-Therefore, you can access and execute previous commands by pressing the arrow keys(↑).
+Therefore, previous commands are accessible and executable by using the arrow keys on the keyboard.

-To use the history save function, you need to set the ISQL_HIST_FILE environment variable.
+To use the history logging function, ISQL_HIST_FILE environment variable should be set and iSQL has to be restarted.

 ```
-$ export ISQL_HIST_FILE=~/.isql_history
+$ export ISQL_HIST_FILE=~/.iSQL_history
 ```

-To not use the history save function, unset the ISQL_HIST_FILE environment variable.
+To turn off the history logging function, delete the ISQL_HIST_FILE environment variable.

 ```
 $ unset ISQL_HIST_FILE